waterswims/NanoMagMC/README.md

 ## Requirements

 * Requires a parallel build of HDF5 for data storage.
-* At the moment the code has only been tested with the Intel compilers due to the use of the Intel MKL library for random number generation.
-Future versions of the code will include non-Intel RNG.
+* At the moment the code has only been tested with the GNU and Intel compilers.
+When using the Intel compilers, the mkl library is used for RNG.
+To compile with Intel/ Non-Intel compilers uncomment the relevant lines in the makefile.
+* Currently only linux builds are supported.

 ## Compiling the Code

 There is a makefile in the root folder.
 Typing "make" will correctly compile the code.
 CC can be set within this makefile or with environment variables.
-There is also some support in the makefile for Mac and ARCHER builds.
+There is also some support in the makefile for Iridis4 builds.

 ## Running the Code and the Input File

 After compilation an executable file will be placed in the root folder named "run".
 This can be executed by typing "./run INPUT_FILE" where "INPUT_FILE" is the name of the input file which takes a number of arguments.
-An example input file is provided called "INPUT.dat"
+An example input file is provided called "INPUT.dat".

+To run in parallel, make sure you are using an mpi compiler, and run with "mpirun -n N ./run INPUT_FILE", where N is the number of processors to run with.

 ### Compulsory Settings